fridamariejoergensen/CSS_project/content/text-analysis.md

   </tr>
 </table>

-Sirius Black and Snape's wordclouds have their own names and Harry's name as the biggest words in terms of TF-IDF score because, which makes sense since they are significant charecters in Harrys life.
+Sirius Black and Snape's wordclouds have their own names and Harry's name as the biggest words in terms of TF-IDF score because, which makes sense since they are significant characters in Harrys life.
 Sirius Black is Harry's godfathers and a pivotal character in the story.
 Snape, on the other hand, is a complicated character with a significant role as Harry's potions professor but also as a double agent, with a special bond and obligation to keep Harry alive throughout the series.
 Both characters have a close relationship with Harry, and their actions heavily impact the plot of the series.

 <table>
   <tr>